 Plan Ahead and Get Organized

-In addition to planning ahead, you should also be organized.
-This will help you avoid disagreements, and ultimately make your co-parenting relationship easier.
-To do this, consider getting a calendar and marking off your time with your children.
-This way, everyone knows when their kids are free or busy.
-You can also take the time to identify any communication tools that may be useful in coordinating schedules and activities—whether they’re apps or old-fashioned paper calendars.
+Not only should you make preparations in advance, but you should also be organized.
+By doing so, you will be able to avoid disagreements, which will ultimately make your relationship with your co-parenting partner easier.
+Consider purchasing a calendar and marking off the time you spend with your children to accomplish this goal.
+By doing so, everyone is aware of the times when their children are free or busy.
+You can also take the time to identify any communication tools that might be useful in coordinating holiday season schedules and activities.
+These tools could be anything from apps to traditional paper calendars.

-There’s nothing more frustrating than having a disagreement over how to schedule visits with one’s child during a holiday season visit from family members; however, it’s possible for both parents to come together on this issue if they do some planning ahead of time by working out a schedule before starting!
+There is nothing more frustrating than having a disagreement over how to schedule visits with one’s child during a visit from family members during the holiday season.
+However, it is possible for both parents to come together on this issue if they do some planning ahead of time through the process of working out a schedule before beginning!

-For example, if one parent plans what they will do on Christmas day with their children then use this as inspiration for creating a plan for other days throughout December (such as Hanukkah or Kwanza).
-If both parents have something planned for each day, then decide together how best those activities can work together so everyone has time with family members and friends at different points during December without having too many commitments at once.
+For instance, if a parent plans what they will do with their children on Christmas Day, they can use this as a source of inspiration when developing a plan for other days throughout the month of December, such as Hanukkah or Kwanza.
+Together, if both parents have something planned for each day, they should determine how those activities can be coordinated in the most effective way to ensure that everyone has the opportunity to spend time with family members and friends at various times throughout the month of December without having an excessive number of commitments at the same time.

 Be Flexible